Aharna

 What this shift means for enterprises

 RAG isn’t a model feature you turn on.
 Instead, it’s infrastructure you build, govern, and maintain.
-Enterprises that treat RAG as infrastructure get verifiable, citation-backed answers they can act on.
+Enterprises that treat building RAG agents as infrastructure projects get verifiable, citation-backed answers they can act on.
 In contrast, those that don’t get expensive hallucination engines with extra steps.

 2. Next, build governance and observability infrastructure for safe production deployment

-Ultimately, companies investing in RAG pipeline quality, access control, and retrieval observability today are building the foundation for trusted AI systems.
+Ultimately, companies investing in RAG pipeline quality, access control, retrieval observability, and agent autonomy frameworks today are building the foundation for trusted AI systems.
 Conversely, companies skipping those steps are building systems that fail quietly, and expensively.

 Copyright © Deltecs Infotech Pvt Ltd. All Rights Reserved